modolabs/Kurogo-Mobile-Web/README.markdown

 Contains the script which starts the background processes with send push notifications to the iPhone, sometimes called Apple Push Notifications or (APNS) for short.
 * iPhone-app/
 Contains the XCode project and all the objective-C and other resources used to build the MIT iPhone application
+* mobi-web/api/
+Contains the front facing scripts that the iPhone application calls.
+* mobi-web/api/push/
+Contains the scripts that run in the background processing notifications

 ## Installation Process
 Install the source code such that DOCUMENT\_ROOT points to mobi-web directory.
 In mobi-config directory copy the three configuration files.